Ring Road with a Campervan in Iceland

 Distance between Keflavik and Þingvellir is about 100 kilometers.

-Þingvellir National Park is one of the most famous historical sites in Iceland, and was included in the UNESCO World Heritage list in 2004. Þingvellir’s surroundings are filled with intriguing sagas from the past.
+Þingvellir National Park is one of the most famous historical sites in Iceland, and was included in the UNESCO World Heritage list in 2004. Þingvellir’s wide national park surroundings are filled with dramatic rocky landmarks, thrilled lakes and spectacular ridges.
 The sceneries cover waterfalls, hot springs and, a little further in the east, volcanoes.

 Distance between Þingvellir and Sveitarfélagið Árborg is about 50 kilometers.